 1. Muscle Toning

-More than ¾ of the body muscles found in the upper and lower region of the body is engaged by elliptical.
-These are the muscles on your back, chest, biceps, abdominal muscles.
-And the triceps when we are considering your upper body.
+More than ¾ th of the body muscles found in the upper and lower region of the body are engaged by elliptical.
+These are the muscles on your back, chest, biceps, abdominal muscles and of course the triceps when we are considering your upper body.
 When we look at the lower region, we see the hamstrings, calf muscles, and the muscles on your behind being used too.
 As elliptical bikes allow bi-directional pedaling, you can use this feature to concentrate on other muscles as well.

 Elliptical bikes are usually equipped with consoles that have programs pre-installed on the machine.
 The console will also allow you to monitor your progress and encourage you to go the extra mile.